User Feedback: Top Tips for Product Developers

 For example, a survey prompt may pop up after a user takes a particular action.
 This will increase the submission rate and will give you more valuable insights.

-Start tracking user feedback today!
+Start collecting user feedback today